Vietnam.vn - Nền tảng quảng bá Việt Nam

 The iPhone 17 Air will be the only new model to come with titanium.
 Last fall, when rumors about the iPhone 17 series began to swirl, one of the most notable reports was about the design materials.

 Analyst Ming-Chi Kuo says titanium won't disappear entirely.
-Instead, the iPhone 17 Air will be the only model with a titanium design.
+Instead, the iPhone 17 Air will be the only one with a titanium design.
 Kuo says it will have a titanium-aluminum alloy metal frame with a lower titanium content than the metal frames on the current Pro and Pro Max.
 So the iPhone 17 Air will be the only model with titanium.

 The iPhone Air will use a titanium alloy frame, confusing analysts.
 Photo: 9to5Mac